eamars/OpenTrickler/STL/OpenTrickler/README.md

 *Note: If you're looking to build the Servo Gate, you need to follow the [servo gate build guide](Optional/ServoGate/README.md) first before continue.*

 ### Component Prep

-Melt 4x heatset inserts to the bottom of the front body.
+Melt 4x heatset inserts to the bottom of the [front_body.stl](front_body.stl).
 Make sure the heatset inserts are sitting flush with the surface.

 ![open_trickler_front_body_install_heatset_inserts.png](resources/open_trickler_front_body_install_heatset_inserts.png)

 ### Assembly

-Press 6804-2RS bearing to the top cut out and 608-2RS to the bottom cut out.
+Press 6804 bearing to the top bearing pocket and 608 to the bottom bearing pocket.
 [Printable bearing insert helpers](Tools) are supplied to use with benchtop vise if the bearings can't be pressed in by hands.

 ![open_trickler_front_body_install_bearings.png](resources/open_trickler_front_body_install_bearings.png)